samuelecivale/multitask-ai-image-forensics/README.md

 ● Avoid jumping forward and backward during the presentation ● Ensure to include page numbers on each slide
 ○ Show the current slide number out of the total slide number

+Presentation suggested scheme

+● Title: Report the project name, your names, and course information ● Outline: Briefly describe the presentation workflow ● Problem Statement: The challenge you are addressing ● State of the Art: How current research approaches this challenge ● Proposed Method: How you approached this challenge
+● Dataset: The data you used for the project
+● Experimental Setup: How you configured the elements of the project ● Model Evaluation: How you assessed the performance of your model ● Conclusions: Final considerations and future work
+● References: Where you drew inspiration from